openziti/ziti-sdk-csharp/ZitiNativeApiForDotnetCore/README.md

 If you explore the CMakeLists.txt file you will see there is a ziti.def file referenced.
 This file is **REQUIRED** for Windows library builds.
 It is also imperative that it is kept up to date.
 A [.bat file named defgen.bat](./defgen.bat) exists in this folder which _should_ create this def file properly.
-As of October 2023, the process was automated during cmake configuration using `FetchContent_Declare` and `URL`.
-See the CMakeLists.txt file for how it's done, it invokes `defgen.bat`.
-Make sure you commit the file.
+As of October 2023, the process was added as a part of the cmake configuration step.
+It will use `FetchContent_Declare` and `URL`.
+See the CMakeLists.txt file for how it's done.

+**IF YOU UPDATE THE LIBRARY, YOU MUST RUN CMAKE AND MAKE SURE THE .DEFGEN STEP**

+To run the defgen step, when configuring cmake pass: -DZITI_RUN_DEFGEN.
+It will then invoke `defgen.bat` during the configuration step.
+If the file changes, **make sure you commit the file**.

-After you run defgen (or it runs automatically), there will be three extraneous files: ziti-exports.txt, ziti.dll, ziti.exp left behind. defgen leaves these files behind in case you need to do deubgging on the process but these files should not be checked in (they are .gitignore'ed).
+After it runs, defgen leaves behind three extraneous files: ziti-exports.txt, ziti.dll, ziti.exp.
+It leaves these files behind in case you need to do deubgging on the process but these files should not be checked in (they are .gitignore'ed).

 #### Seeing What Changed
 You can see the delta between what was checked in and what defgen generated with this manual process/flow: